hwcoe/ufl-main-uni-child/readme.md

 ## Changelog

+1.4.3
+- Remove WP version info from head and feeds
+- Remove WP version info from enqueued scripts

 1.4.2
 - Switch display property of .dropdown-item to inline-block (because we didn't do that fr in 1.4.1)
 - Adjust paragraph and header tags and styles to use REM font size and have a more defined visual hierarchy